lambda-dom/spell_rev_rev/components/patches/docs/readme.md

 10. [Implementation] Fire Trap: changed implementation to use EE features, namely the save for half flag.
 11. [Major] Regenerate Moderate Wounds: power of opcodes 1 -> 2, resist_dispel 0 -> 3.
 Add Display String "Regenerating" for consistency with Regenerate Light Wounds.
 12. [Major] Gust of Wind: sleep opcode resist_dispel 0 -> 1.
 Add to description that it dispels insect swarms.
 Sleep opcode gained special = 130 for icon and strref.
-13. [Major] Cause Moderate Wounds: power 0 -> 2.
+13. [Harmless] Cause Moderate Wounds: power 0 -> 2.
 14. [Harmless] Animal Summoning II: summoning eff power 8 -> 0.
 15. [Major] Draw upon Divine Might: remove cast spell dvwinded.
 Winded at the end of DuDM is undocumented, a relic of earlier SR versions.

 ### Level 3.

+1. [Harmless] Animate Dead: summoning eff power 3 -> 0 for foolish consistency.
+2. [Implementation] Call Lightning: use EE features of damage opcode.
+3. [Harmless] Dispel Magic: same fixes as wizard's remove magic.
+4. [Implementation] Glyph of Warding: use EE features of damage opcode.
-1. [Minor] Break Enchantment: add remove charm icon opcodes.
+5. [Minor] Break Enchantment: add remove charm icon opcodes.
 Add to description that it also removes petrification.
-2. [Harmless] Remove Paralysis: delete spurious prevent portrait opcode.
+6. [Harmless] Remove Paralysis: delete spurious prevent portrait opcode.
-3. [Harmless] Holy Smite: first header has a spurious Use Eff mask_evil opcode.
+7. [Harmless, Implementation] Holy Smite: first header has a spurious Use Eff mask_evil opcode.
 Holy Smite no longer targets only evils.
+Use EE features of damage opcode.
-4. [Major] Unholy Blight: first header has a spurious Use Eff mask_good opcode.
+8. [Major, Implementation] Unholy Blight: first header has a spurious Use Eff mask_good opcode.
 Unholy Blight no longer targets only goody two-shoes.
 Base thac0 penalty, Lighting Effects and Play Sound opcodes lack saves.
 All the save penalty opcodes have an undocumented penalty -2 -- all the more because Holy Smite does not have this penalty for its blindness effect.
+Use EE features of damage opcode.
-5. [Minor] Cure Serious Wounds: add remove intoxicated icon opcode since the spell also cures intoxication.
+9. [Minor] Cure Serious Wounds: add remove intoxicated icon opcode since the spell also cures intoxication.
-6. [Major] Gust of Wind: sleep opcode resist_dispel 0 -> 1.
+10. [Major] Gust of Wind: sleep opcode resist_dispel 0 -> 1.
+Sleep opcode gained special = 130 (Unconscious) for icon and strref.

 note(s):
 * contrary to the druid version, it does *not* dispel insect swarms.
 It also has a *documented* penalty of -2 to the saves.

-7. [Major] Summon Insects: panic on failed save vs. poison is not referred to in the description.
+11. [Major, Implementation] Summon Insects: panic on failed save vs. poison is not referred to in the description.
 Added it to description.
+Use EE features of damage opcode -- there is a very minor functional change: originally, the damage opcode would hit twice if the critter failed the save and now, with the new implementation, it only hits once (whether the critter fails the save or not).
+This would mean less chances of disrupting spellcasting but since spellcasting failure is already set at 100%, this is moot.
+Uses Attack Nearest [247] opcode instead of fear.
+Most likely a bug, because: 1. probability is 0 2.
+The next display opcode explicitly outputs "Panic" and 3.
+According to IESDP, 247 sets berserk status.
+Why would insects cause berserk?
+Changing it to panic.
-8. [Harmless] Animal Summoning III: summoning eff power 8 -> 0.
+12. [Harmless] Animal Summoning III: summoning eff power 8 -> 0.
-9. [Major] Contagion: aux spell had 5th disease opcode (slow) probability1 0.
+13. [Major] Contagion: aux spell had 5th disease opcode (slow) probability1 0.
 The opcode is undocumented, so it is deleted.
-Remove spurious protection against chaotic commands.
+Remove spurious protection from chaotic commands.
-10. [Major] Cause Serious Wounds: opcode's power 4 -> 3.
+14. [Harmless] Cause Serious Wounds: opcode's power 4 -> 3.
-11. [Harmless] Regenerate Serious Wounds: opcode's power 1 -> 3.
+15. [Harmless] Regenerate Serious Wounds: opcode's power 1 -> 3.
+16. [Major] Spike Growth: resist_dispel of display portrait opcode inconsistent wit corresponding damage opcodes.
+Same for movement penalty opcode.

 ### Level 4.